 From there, The Wandering Emperor takes over the game with ease, growing creatures, popping out 2/2s, and then removing anything you try to attack with.

-In MTG’s story, Teferi is a pacifist, a good dad, generally a nice bloke.
-But ask anyone who played Standard when Teferi, Time Raveler (T3feri to his friends) was king and they’ll tell you: he’s a villain through and through.
+In MTG’s story, Teferi is a pacifist, a good dad, and generally a nice bloke.
+But ask anyone who played Standard when Teferi, Time Raveler (T3feri to his friends) was king, and they’ll tell you: he’s a villain through and through.

 Thanks to his static ability, you can’t play counterspells; in fact, instants in general are out.
 On top of that, your opponent can play sorceries on your turn, which just feels unfair.
 That -3 ability is super-handy too, removing a threat and providing card advantage.